hajirufai/cafe-menu/readme.md

-# Café Menu with Pure CSS
+# Café Menu with HTML and CSS
 Welcome to the Café Menu project!
-This project showcases how to design an elegant and responsive café menu using pure CSS.
+This project is part of my beautifully crafted responsive web designs series, showcasing the beautiful and aesthetic skills implemented using HTML and CSS.